plandes/zotsite/README.md

 ## Usage

+The library is typically used from the command line to create websites, but it can also be used as an API from Python.

+### Command Line

 The command line program has two modes: show configuration (a good first step) and to create the web site.
 You can see what the program is parsing from your [Zotero] library: